-Dr. William Smith is a fellowship-trained orthopedic hand and upper extremity surgeon who specializes in the treatment of traumatic and degenerative conditions of the elbow, wrist, hand, and shoulder.
+Dr. William Smith is a fellowship-trained, board certified, orthopedic hand and upper extremity surgeon who specializes in the treatment of traumatic and degenerative conditions of the elbow, wrist, and hand.
 His interests and expertise include both operative and nonoperative treatment of nerve compression pathologies, such as carpal tunnel and cubital tunnel syndrome; trigger finger; cyst removal; tendonitis and ligament injuries; fracture fixation and injury management; and the reconstruction of arthritic conditions.

 Dr. Smith grew up in the suburbs of Philadelphia, attending St. Joseph’s Preparatory School and receiving his undergraduate degree from The Pennsylvania State University.
 He earned his medical degree from Sidney Kimmel Medical College at Thomas Jefferson University in Philadelphia and completed his orthopedic surgery residency at Temple University Health System.
 Following his year as chief resident in orthopedics and sports medicine at Temple, he obtained additional fellowship subspecialty training in hand and upper extremity surgery at the University of Pittsburgh Medical Center.
 He is the author of several peer-reviewed journal articles, with his original research and reviews having been presented at national meetings around the country, including the American Academy of Orthopaedic Surgeons, the American Society for Surgery of the Hand, and the American Association for Hand Surgery.
 He is currently a candidate member of these organizations and has held both educational committee and delegate positions while participating in medical outreach programs serving Honduras and Puerto Rico.